surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 By enabling the field calculate on raw the calculation are applied directly on the retrieved value of the fields, initially before pivot or grouping are applied.

->For example : consider the below image which represents 2
+>**For example** : consider the below image in which represents calculated data with and without applying enabling calculate on raw.
 ```
 bi.add(${ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE} ,2)
 ```